sccn/roiconnect/README.md

 </p>

 ### FC as region-to-region matrix
 Again, if you do not wish to see the cortex plot, you should explicitely turn `plotcortex` off.
+Please click on the figure if you want to see it in full size.
 ```matlab
 EEG = pop_roi_connectplot(EEG, 'measure', 'mim', 'plotcortex', 'off', 'plotmatrix', 'on', 'freqrange', [8 13]);
 ```